ponylang/pony-tutorial/docs/types/traits-and-interfaces.md

 primitive Blue is Color
 ```

-Here we are using a trait to provide a category of things, `Color` that any things can opt into by declaring itself to be a `Color`.
-The creates an "open world" of enumerations that you can't do using the more traditional Pony approach using type unions.
+Here we are using a trait to provide a category of things, `Color`, that any other types can opt into by declaring itself to be a `Color`.
+This creates an "open world" of enumerations that you can't do using the more traditional Pony approach using type unions.

 ```pony
 primitive Red